Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Proposed Method

 \subsection{Speedup by approximation}

-The disadvantage of sensitivity analysis and the conditional sampling is that the computational cost is high because it is necessary to prepare many occluded inputs and use a neural network to infer them.
-Here, we assume that the change to the input caused by occlusion is small, as occluded region is typically small.
-This assumption motivates us to approximate the inference of the neural network by a first-order Taylor expansion.
-This enables fast computation of the output values of the deep neural network, resulting in that the computational cost of OSA and Conditional sampling can be reduced.
-As shown later, this approximation makes the computational cost of Conditional sampling almost the same as that of OSA.
+The disadvantage of the occlusion sensitivity analysis is the high computational cost since many occluded inputs are required to feed a neural network.
+Besides, applying the conditional sampling increases the computational cost dramatically as the number of inferences can increase proportionately to the number of random sampling.
+To address this issue, we assume that the change to the input caused by occlusion is small, as an occluded region is typically small.
+This assumption enables us to approximate the inference of the neural network by a first-order Taylor expansion.
+As a result, this approximation realizes fast computation of the output values by using a simple linear calculation.
+As shown later, this approximation makes the computational cost of the conditional sampling almost the same as that of OSA.